PD: Donna city commissioner arrested in Weslaco for DWI - NewsBreak

 The driver of the vehicle was identified as Moreno, who displayed signs of intoxication, including red blood-shot eyes, slurred speed and a strong odor of alcohol from both his person and vehicle, police said.

-Moreno was unable to maintain balance or follow directions during a field sobriety test and was placed under arrest, police said.PD: Trio arrested in Brownsville ‘responsible for thefts’ across Valley
+Moreno was unable to maintain balance or follow directions during a field sobriety test and was placed under arrest, police said.House of Faith ‘shocked & outraged’ by arrest of youth coordinator

 Moreno was arraigned on DWI charges at the Weslaco Municipal Court and was issued a $5,000 p/r bond, police said.